 Rose’s life began on the Dakota prairie written about in several of the Little House books.
 Her family moved several times until finally settling in Mansfield, Missouri.
 Life before then wasn’t a happy time for Laura and Almanzo.
 Once in Missouri, their life seemed better but Rose seems to have felt oppressed under small-town life.

 Highly intelligent and a creative writer, Rose left the farm to make her way in the world and ended up in San Francisco, which is where she would eventually begin a writing career after several attempts at running a business with her husband, Gillette Lane.
 The two would later divorce, which is what allowed Rose to be free to travel the world and write her stories from far-off places.
-Her first overseas commissions were from the Red Cross, but later on she free-lanced and did quite well.
-She traveled to places such as Baghdad, Paris, and Albania and reports back to readers in America of conditions there following the first World War.
+Her first overseas commissions were from the Red Cross, but later on, she free-lanced and did quite well.
+She traveled to places such as Baghdad, Paris, and Albania and reported back to readers in America about conditions there following the first World War.
 Her writing is part travelogue and part social statement as to her observations during the time.

 Holtz has taken many of his accounts of Rose’s life from her own letters and writings.
 The letters were gathered from a variety of sources, including letters to a former editor, Fremont Older, as well as Dorothy Thompson who was a close friend for forty years.
 Rose’s letters to a long-time lover were returned to her upon his marriage and were available in the collection of material relating to Laura Ingalls Wilder and Rose Wilder Lane at the Herbert Hoover Presidential Library.

 I found myself looking at Rose’s writings and coming away with something different than what Holtz seemed to want to argue to his readers.
 Holtz seemed to almost want to make Laura a horrible person throughout the book.
 What I saw was how Laura looked through Rose’s eyes.
 Rose seemed to be manic-depressive and moody in her writings to people and in her journal.
-In that respect, she saw her mother as over-bearing and cruel.
+In that respect, she saw her mother as overbearing and cruel.
 What I saw was someone who, in Rose’s eyes, could do nothing right.
 Every comment her mother made Rose seemed to automatically take as a criticism or a negative.

-On particular incident I thought was painted this way was the issues of the houses.
+One particular incident, I thought was painted this way was the issues of the houses.
 Laura and Almanzo had built their house on Rocky Ridge Farm in Missouri.
-When Rose wanted to come back and live in the house in the mid-1920’s, she had an English Stone cottage built on the property for her parents.
+When Rose wanted to come back and live in the house in the mid-1920s, she had an English Stone cottage built on the property for her parents.
 They lived there and Rose and some of her friends lived in the farmhouse.
 Rose resents the fact that after she left the property, her parents wanted the other people who were living in the house out and wanted to move back in.
-Since there is no way to hear the other side of the argument, all we are hearing about is Rose’s feelings in the matter.
+Since there is no way to hear the other side of the argument, all we are hearing about is Rose’s feelings on the matter.
 Perhaps her parents only moved out to try to please her in the first place.

 In regard to the Little House books, there’s no doubt Rose had a hand in them.
 In some cases, I am sure it was a very heavy hand.
-However, at the same time I read the letters and I wonder how much of it was Rose coming across to her mother as a know-it-all and Laura not wanting to fight with her daughter about it.
+However, at the same time, I read the letters and I wonder how much of it was Rose coming across to her mother as a know-it-all and Laura not wanting to fight with her daughter about it.
 I am not saying that Rose didn’t have a better feel for how her mother’s books needed to be edited for publication, but in reading all of Rose’s letters to other people and how she comes off, I can’t help but wonder if she talked to her mother the same way she wrote at times.

 It’s shown how she inserted her increasingly Conservative ideology into Little Town on the Prairie.
 It was something for me to read about both Laura’s and Rose’s very Conservative leanings.
 Rose’s political books and pamphlets at the end of the 1930’s deriding Roosevelt’s New Deal are still cornerstones of Conservative ideology.
 However, some of the policies she speaks about, such as keeping business out of government, seem to be exactly what the neo-Conservative movement has embraced as of late.
 In Rose’s eyes, Conservativism was people standing on their own and not expecting the government to help them.
 Yet, in reading the entire book, Rose had considerable help.
 All along she is borrowing money all over the place from her friends, and even from her parents at one point.
 Yet she is against the government helping people out.
 In her eyes, it is okay to hit up someone you know but not for the government to help people out.
 Regardless, her political writings have been very important and influential.